 Gaining access to the hospital

-Media representatives and photographers seeking access to UTMC must contact the Office of University Communications for access assistance and must be escorted by a UT media representative at all times as it is not possible to grant free access to some UTMC areas due to laws and regulations.
+Media representatives and photographers seeking access to UTMC or a UT Health clinic must contact the Office of University Communications for access assistance and must be escorted by a UT media relations representative at all times as it is not possible to grant free access to some UTMC areas due to laws and regulations.
 Areas most likely to fall in the non-accessible category include operating rooms, intensive care units, emergency departments, psychiatric departments and substance abuse units.

 Gaining access to patients